-1 hour • $4 each • Oct., Nov., Mar., Apr., May • Max. group size: 100 - Learn about the day in the life of a student in the 1840s as they get ready for their day, have breakfast, and go to school by comparing and contrasting the old and the new.
+1 hour • $4 each • Wednesdays, Thursdays • Oct., Nov., Mar., Apr., May • Max. group size: 100 - Learn about the day in the life of a student in the 1840s as they get ready for their day, have breakfast, and go to school by comparing and contrasting the old and the new.
 Activities include comparing bathing habits of then and now, items used in the kitchen, and the school day.
 Students will have to the opportunity to learn a pioneer recess game that they can take back to school and play.

-2 hours • $4 each • Tuesdays in Oct., Nov., Mar., Apr., May • Max. group size: 60 - At the 1850s Plum Bayou log house students will have an in depth look at life on a farmstead by participating in how daily needs were met.
-Activities include churning butter, carding wool, hand-dipping a candle, visiting the blacksmith.
+2 hours • $4 each • Wednesdays & Thursdays in Oct., Nov., Mar., Apr., May • Max. group size: 60 - At the 1850s Plum Bayou log house students will have an in depth look at life on a farmstead by participating in how daily needs were met.
+Activities include churning butter, carding cotton, hand-dipping a candle, visiting the blacksmith.

-2 hours • $4 each • Thursdays in Oct., Nov., Mar., Apr., May • Max. group size: 120 - Learn about the different occupations of surveying, laundry, and printmaking that the people who lived or visited our block had by doing the job yourself.
-But it was not all work for those in the 1800s so you also get the chance to learn about and play pioneer games and make your own pioneer toy to take home with you.
+2 hours • $4 each • Wednesdays & Thursdays in Oct., Nov., Mar., Apr., May • Max. group size: 120 - Learn about the different occupations of surveying, laundry, and printmaking that the people who lived or visited our block had by doing the job yourself.
+But it was not all work for those in the 1800s so you also get the chance to learn about and play historic games and make your own historic toy to take home with you.

 1 hour • $1 each • Daily • Max. group size: 60; can accommodate 100 for 2 hrs. paired with Museum Center visit - Learn why people came to Little Rock in the early 19th century.
 See how they built their homes, became part of the community, or continued their journey West.